 Troubleshooting Steps for Error 30006

-First, check whether the destination (To) number is a landline number, using the Lookups API.
+First, check whether the destination (To) number is a landline number, using the Lookup API.

 By default, Twilio will attempt delivery for long code SMS to landline numbers in the US, Canada, and UK.
 Landlines in these countries are sometimes SMS-enabled, however if you see repeated delivery errors to a landline number, we recommend removing that number from further SMS sending.